percona/percona-xtradb-cluster/doc/source/howtos/upgrade_guide.rst

 .. important::

-   It is not recommended to restart the last node without upgrading it.
+   *It is not recommended to restart the last node without upgrading it.*5.7

 ..
 Scenario: Upgrading with active parallel read-write workload
    --------------------------------------------------------------------------------

 ..
-The upgrade prosess is similar to that described in :ref:`upgrading-rolling-no-active-read-only-parallel-workload`: since the cluster state keeps changing while each node is taken down and upgraded, :term:`IST` or :term:`SST` is triggered when rejoining the
+The upgrade process is similar to that described in :ref:`upgrading-rolling-no-active-read-only-parallel-workload`: since the cluster state keeps changing while each node is taken down and upgraded, :term:`IST` or :term:`SST` is triggered when rejoining the